-We will send you an information sheet by email, outlining all the details of the debate, including the date, time, place, schools involved and what to bring.
+We will send you an information sheet by email, outlining all the details of the debate, including the date, time, place (in the case of face to face debates), web link (in the case of virtual debates), schools involved and what to bring.

-We will also send you a copy of the marking sheet and the results sheet if you are acting as Chief Adjudicator.
+We will also send you a copy of the marking sheet and the results sheet via email and post if required.